What is an Additional Need?

 - Make sure information you look at about any diagnosis is up to date and still relevant.
 Care and treatments are progressing all the time.

-- Mindfulness can help keep focus on what is happening now.
+- Try not to look too far ahead.
+Mindfulness can help keep focus on what is happening now.
 There is NHS information on this *here*.

 Your child may need to be referred to other services for assessment or may already be under the care of specialists and receiving support.